weburg/generic-http-web-service-client-js/README.md

 `run-example-generic-http-web-service-client.html`

-The example runs several calls to create, update, replace, read, delete, and do a custom action on resource.
+The example runs several calls to create, update, replace, read, delete, and do a custom action on resources.